 On top of the pickup and drop-off, all tours include commentary from your guide/driver on the way there and guide/captain on your cruise.
 That way, you can learn all about Milford Sound along the way.
 As for meals, you need to check each specific tour for inclusions and be prepared to bring some snacks with you.

 On some occasions, you can opt to include a short kayaking tour with your cruise.
-I myself have done this and loved it!
-The best part is, the short kayaking tours are suitable for most ages and fitness levels.
-This specific tour can only be done with Southern Discoveries.
+I myself have done this as part of an overnight cruise on Milford Sound and loved it!

 When making your decision on what Milford Sound tour from Queenstown to choose, keep in mind what’s the most important feature of a tour to you.
 Do you want a boat cruise included?
 Do you want to splurge and experience it from the air?
 Or, do you want a combination of these?
 Whatever’s important to you, I’m sure the perfect Milford Sound tour for you is included in the list below.